Solutions of Yang-Mills theory in four-dimensional de Sitter space: The de Sitter-Minkowski correspondence via -cylinder

 A straightforward computation yields

-which shows that only half of the cylinder, constrained by $\cos\tau\ <\cos\chi$, is allowed by the map \eqref{S3toMink}.
+which shows that only half of the cylinder---constrained by $\cos\tau <\cos\chi$---is allowed by the map \eqref{S3toMink}.
 Plugging this map back into the de Sitter metric \eqref{metricdS} we obtain

-which is the Minkowski metric up to a conformal factor\footnote{In fact, the map \eqref{S3toMink} covers only the positive half of the Minkowski space i.e. $t\in\R_+$ for the original cylinder ${\cal I}\times S^3$.}.
-A smooth gluing of the two cylinders across the time slice $t\!=\tau\!=0$ is nicely depicted in (Fig. \ref{patching}).
-Now, looking at the maps \eqref{omegas} and \eqref{S3toMink} we see a SO(3)-symmetry which we can exploit by writing
+which is the Minkowski metric up to a conformal factor\footnote{In fact, the map \eqref{S3toMink} covers only the positive half of the Minkowski space, i.e.~$t\in\R_+$ for the original cylinder ${\cal I}\times S^3$.}.
+A smooth gluing of the two cylinders across the time slice $t\!=\tau\!=0$ is nicely depicted in Figure \ref{patching}.
+Now, looking at the maps \eqref{omegas} and \eqref{S3toMink} we see a SO(3)-symmetry that we can exploit by writing

 where the unit $S^2$ coordinates $\hat{\omega}_a$ are given by